USS Kitkun Bay: Mariana and Palau Islands campaign

 A Japanese plane is shot down as it attempts to attack Kitkun Bay, June 1944.

 On 31 May, Kitkun Bay sallied forth as part of an armada escorting Transport Division 16 towards Saipan of the Mariana Islands for the planned landings there.
 Kitkun Bay, along with the other carriers, launched fighter and antisubmarine patrols.
 On 8 June, she arrived at Kwajalein Atoll.
 There, she was assigned to serve as the flagship of Task Unit 52.11.1.
-On 13 June, her fighters notched their first kill, shooting down a Mitsubishi G4M1 variant bomber at 11:05.
+On 13 June, her fighters notched their first kill, shooting down a Mitsubishi G4M1-variant bomber at 11:05.
 She arrived off Saipan on 14 June, and her aircraft contingent commenced close air support on the following day.

-On the afternoon of 18 June, a large formation of Japanese aircraft, estimated at thirty to fifty planes, was detected approaching from the south.
+On the afternoon of 18 June, a large formation of Japanese aircraft, estimated at 30 to 50 planes, was detected approaching from the south.
 At 17:55, six planes broke through the air screen, and approached the escort carriers.
 One of these planes, identified as a Nakajima J1N, made a run on Kitkun Bay from her starboard bow.
-The aircraft was engaged by anti-aircraft fire, but still managed to release its torpedo within 100 yds of the carrier.
-However, due to her hard turn, the torpedo missed Kitkun Bay by about 25 ft.
+The aircraft was engaged by AAC fire, but still managed to release its torpedo within 100 yds of the carrier, but due to her hard turn, the torpedo missed Kitkun Bay by about 25 ft.
 As the plane attempted to pull out, it was further damaged, before nose-diving into the ocean.
 A second plane also tried to engage the carrier, but it was quickly shot down, splashing down about 300 yds off her port quarter.
 The next day, on 19 June, Kitkun Bays aircraft participated in the Battle of the Philippine Sea, providing a screen and intercepting Japanese planes.

 From 5 to 10 July, Kitkun Bay replenished at Eniwetok of the Marshall Islands.
-On 23 July, the escort carriers turned their attention towards Tinian, with Kitkun Bay sending sixteen FM-2 Wildcats and eleven TBM-1C Avengers to strike targets around the island.
+On 23 July, the escort carriers turned their attention towards Tinian, with Kitkun Bay sending 16 FM-2 Wildcats and 11 TBM-1C Avengers to strike targets around the island.
 On 1 August, the escort carriers transitioned towards supporting the landings on Guam.
 As the marines secured the island, the escort carriers retired for Eniwetok, arriving on 7 August.
 On 8 August, Rear Admiral Ralph A. Ofstie took over command of Carrier Division 26, and broke his flag on Kitkun Bay.
 On 8 September, she escorted the landing craft participating in the landings on Peleliu and Angaur of the Palau Islands, providing close air support as they landed on 15 September.
 On 21 September, the escort carriers withdrew to Ulithi of the Caroline Islands.
 They then proceeded to Seeadler Harbor on Manus Island of the Admiralty Islands, where they prepared for the planned Philippines campaign.
 Kitkun Bay left Seeadler Harbor on 12 October as part of an advance contingent, escorting Rear Admiral William Fechteler's Task Group 28.2.
 She arrived off of Mindanao on 19 October, and commenced operations in support of the landings on Leyte starting on 20 October.